 Using Zoysia Grass Plugs to Test Shade Tolerance

 If you are specifically looking for a zoysiagrass, know that the finer the leaf blade, the more shade tolerant the zoysiagrass.
-For example, EMPIRE Turf® Zoysia is a courser-bladed grass and has moderate shade tolerance while InnovationTM Zoysia is a finer-bladed zoysiagrass and is slightly more shade tolerant.
+For example, EMPIRE® Zoysia is a courser-bladed grass and has moderate shade tolerance while InnovationTM Zoysia is a finer-bladed zoysiagrass and is slightly more shade tolerant.

 Using Bermudagrass Plugs to Test Shade Tolerance